 Helical interpolation is a strategy that moves the tool in a circular path while gradually ramping down in the Z-axis.
 Ideal for machining holes larger than the tool diameter, it reduces tool pressure and avoids the need for dedicated drill bits.

-Because it consistently excels when machining multiple types of materials, the OptiLine five-flute is often known as the workhorse end mill for any shop.
+Because it consistently excels when machining multiple types of materials, the five-flute solid carbide end mill is often known as the workhorse end mill for any shop.
 Its constant helix and variable pitch also make it ideal for helical interpolation.
 Further, to avoid costly rework, the tool’s Dragonskin coating lowers friction and improves heat resistance, allowing repeatability.

 Real Advantage Comes with the Best Tool